 Few things say summer more than a camping trip with the family trailer or motorhome.
-Whether you’re planning an epic adventure across western Canada (and maybe even into the U.S.) or a weekend jaunt close to home, these RV camping tips and advice will ensure your travels are safe, happy and memorable.
+Whether you’re planning an epic adventure across western Canada (and maybe even into the U.S.) or a weekend jaunt close to home, these RV camping tips and advice—plus a mouth-watering campfire chicken recipe—will ensure your travels are safe, happy and memorable.

 Trailers act as giant trunks, allowing you to safely stow gear, coolers, non-perishable food, cottage supplies, water toys and more.
 Follow this checklist to ensure a safe drive.